Higurashi When They Cry: Release history

 A dōjin game named Higurashi Daybreak, based on the Higurashi series and featuring an original scenario by Ryukishi07, was developed by Twilight Frontier, the creators of Immaterial and Missing Power and Eternal Fighter Zero.
 The gameplay is that of a versus third-person shooter, in which most of the characters of the main Higurashi series are playable.
 Higurashi Daybreak was first released on August 13, 2006, and an expansion pack followed on April 22, 2007.

 A video game console port for the PlayStation 2 was released as Higurashi no Naku Koro ni Matsuri (ひぐらしのなく頃に祭, When the Cicadas Cry: Festival) by Alchemist on February 22, 2007.
 Higurashi is the third dōjin game to be ported to a video game console; the first was Hanakisō by HaccaWorks*, and the second was Melty Blood by French-Bread and Ecole.
 Although Higurashi was the first to have a video game console port announced, its long development time made it the third to be released.
 Due to the popularity of Matsuri, a second enhanced PlayStation 2 port, known as Higurashi no Naku Koro ni Matsuri: Kakera Asobi (ひぐらしのなく頃に祭 カケラ遊び, When the Cicadas Cry: Festival - Playing with the Pieces), was released on December 20, 2007.
 It was sold as an append disc to the original Matsuri and as a standalone game.
 It contains all of Matsuris content, in addition to Matsuribayashi-hen from the original games and other bonus content.

 A series of four games for the Nintendo DS under the collective title Higurashi no Naku Koro ni Kizuna (ひぐらしのなく頃に絆, When the Cicadas Cry: Bond) with new story arcs are being developed by Alchemist.
 The first, with the added title Tatari (祟, Curse), was released on June 26, 2008 containing the first three chapters from the question arcs, and a new chapter entitled Someutsushi-hen, with its story based on the Onisarashi-hen manga series.
 The second, with the added title Sō (想, Idea), was released in November 2008.
 The third game in the series, with the added title Rasen (螺, Spiral), was released in March 2009.
 The final game, subtitled Kizuna (絆, Bond), was released in February 2010.

 A PlayStation 3 and PlayStation Vita port titled Higurashi no Naku Koro ni Sui (ひぐらしのなく頃に粋, When the Cicadas Cry: Style) and published by Kaga Create was released in Japan on March 12, 2015.
-This edition features all scenarios from previous versions, in addition to full voice acting, new songs, CGs, minigames and functions.
+This edition features all scenarios from previous console versions, in addition to full voice acting, new songs, CGs, minigames and functions.
 A Nintendo Switch port titled Higurashi: When They Cry Hō and published by Entergram was released in Japan on July 26, 2018.
 It includes the previous content covered by Sui, in addition to three new scenarios adapted from the Windows version of Hō.
 A PlayStation 4 port of Higurashi: When They Cry Hō was released by Entergram in Japan on January 24, 2019.